 Sweet and savory, rich and full of flavor — these oven roasted tomatoes are amazing!
 This is the perfect way to prepare tomatoes during the winter, when tomatoes are not at peak season.
 This method turns tomatoes into delectable jewels!

 Making these tomatoes is a wonderful weekend cooking project!
 It’s a slow and wonderful process.
-Once they’re in the oven all you have to do is be around (and baste them occasionally.)
+Once they’re in the oven all you have to do is be around.

 While these tomatoes were slow cooking in the oven yesterday, among other things, I made pizza (dough included) for lunch, then ran out for a Christmas tree and completely decorated it with my boys (which truthfully didn’t take too long as the tree is about three feet tall ;-)).